 Students who are eligible for Pell Grant may also be eligible to receive the Federal Supplemental Educational Opportunity Grant (SEOG), which has limited funding.
 SEOG is awarded to Pell Grant recipients who demonstrate the greatest need.
 Because Union’s SEOG funding is limited, students who have completed the FAFSA by Feb.
 15th with an EFC of 0 will be given priority.

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, created by Congress through the College Cost Reduction and Access Act of 2007, provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, created by Congress through the College Cost Reduction and Access Act of 2007, provides grants to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 If a student fails to complete the teaching requirement, the grant will convert into an Unsubsidized Direct Stafford Loan.
 Recipients of the TEACH Grant MUST complete the TEACH Grant Application (.pdf).
 The TEACH Grant Counseling and ATS must be completed each year that the student receives the TEACH Grant award.
 Go to www.teach-ats.ed.gov to complete the TEACH Counseling and Agreement to Serve.
 For More Detailed Information

 Tennessee residents who qualify for Federal Pell Grant may be eligible for the Tennessee Student Assistance Award (TSAA).
 Students with a calculated Expected Family Contribution (EFC) of 2100 or less could receive up to $4000.
 Available funding is limited, so students are awarded on a first come, first served basis.
 To be considered for the maximum award, a student should file the FAFSA as soon as possible after January 1st.